Is the installation of the controller plug-and-play?

 this list will be updated.

-If your vehicle's solenoid valve position in the table, check the vehicle specific installation tips documents or contact us with any questions.
+If your vehicle's solenoid valve position is not in the table, check the vehicle specific installation tips documents or contact us with any questions.

 How difficult is it to install?
 Is this a DIY project?